Hernia (Check if have lumps sticking out in abdominal regions) - Medtick

 What is it?

 • The diaphragm is a powerful muscle that separates the upper chest cavity from the abdominal compartments.
-It has an opening through which the esophagus connects with the stomach, as the esophagus is normally above the diaphragm, while the stomach is normally below the diaphragm.
+It has an opening through which the oesophagus connects with the stomach, as the oesophagus is normally above the diaphragm, while the stomach is normally below the diaphragm.

 It can also occur when one has part of their intestine sticking out pressing against the skin and can occur anywhere in the abdomen and scrotal/vaginal region.